AlvaresJu/starwars_planet_search/README.md

   - Table of Star Wars planets with information about:
     - Physical characteristics of each planet;
-    - URLs for API endpoints to get data about the movies in which the planet appears;
+    - URLs for source API endpoints to get data about the movies in which the planet appears;
     - Planet data creation and editing timestamps;
-    - URL for API endpoint to get planet data.
+    - URL for source API endpoint to get raw planet data.
   - Text search for planet names;
   - Filtering of planets by quantitative characteristics;
   - Multiple filters possibility;